saif-ellafi/play-by-the-writing/README.md

 # What is inside?

 - An installer which will setup play by the writing for you
-- An executable (Windows or Linux) that is run by Espanso to support dice rolling and random tables logic
+- An executable (Windows, MacOS, Linux) that is run by Espanso to support dice rolling and random tables logic
 - Other configuration files necessary for PlayBTW
 - Random Tables as included and used by PlayBTW (plain text)
 - Instructions in PDF format (README, INSTALL, KEYWORDS, LICENSE)